zequipe/test_compiler/README.md

 ## Contact

-Feel free to contact me if you would like to suggest a compiler or have questions about the tests.
+Feel free to contact me if you would like to suggest a compiler or have questions about the test.
 See my [homepage](https://www.zhangzk.net) for contact information.